ericoc/seizures.ericoc.com/readme.md

 This is the source code for the Python Django application `seizures.ericoc.com`.

-_However, the website itself is for authorized users only_.
+While the website itself is for authorized users only, there are a few example screenshots below!

 ## Background